rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNas.md

 - There is a single argument of type DeleteNasSystemInput.
 - Returns AsyncRequestStatus.
+### hiderevealnasshares
+Hide or reveal NAS shares

+Supported in v7.0+
+Hide individually selected NAS shares by setting the "action" field to "Hide".
+Reveal selected NAS shares by setting the "action" field to "Reveal".

+- There is a single argument of type HideRevealNasSharesInput.
+- Returns ResponseSuccess.
 ### refreshnassystems
 On-demand discovery of a list of NAS systems